sabirdvd/SimSCE_Caption/README.md

 ```

+This concluded that the bigger the model the more robust against context.

 To run this locally you need GPU and 16GRAM+ (recomanded 32GRAM) , please have look at this [hugging face post](https://huggingface.co/blog/how-to-generate)  for diffrent generation method (e.g, beam serach)